 Stardew is a farming simulation game.
-Which I understand may not come off as the most exciting past time for some people but turns out the game is quite fun.
-It’s not about just farming, you also get to socialize with your neighbours and town folks with the chance of marrying and starting a family.
+Which I understand may not come off as the most exciting pastime for some people but turns out the game is quite fun.
+It’s not about just farming, you also get to socialize with your neighbors and town folks with the chance of marrying and starting a family.

-Stardew Valley has a variety of crops you can plant, harvest and sell to make more money to grow your land.
-Fishing and mining are some of the other means of earning money that are provided in the game.
+Stardew Valley has a variety of crops you can plant, harvest, and sell to make more money to grow your land.
+Fishing and mining are some of the other means of earning money that is provided in the game.

 This game has a four-player cooperative mode so it may be also a perfect game for unwinding as a family.
 With all the different farm plots and marriage options, this game will never run out of adventure and provides you with a lot of replayability.

 Release Date: February 2016